lzygala/hbb-run3/README.md

 python src/condor/submit.py --tag $TAG  --samples Hbb --subsamples GluGluHto2B_PT-200_M-125 --git-branch main  --allow-diff-local-repo --submit
 ```
 - Format your tags as `TAG=YRMonthDay` e.g. `TAG=25May22`.
-- You must specify the git branch name
+- You **must** specify the git branch name
 - If you have local changest that have not been committed to github, it will complain.
-Add `--allow-diff-local-repo` to avoid that`.
+Add `--allow-diff-local-repo` to avoid that.

 This will create a set of condor submission files.
 To submit add: `--submit`.